misteraddons/MiSTercadeV2/README.md

  MiSTer FPGA JAMMA adapter

 ## Installation
-* Download a MiSTer.ini file (15 kHz or 31 kHz) from Github (https://github.com/misteraddons/mister_ini/tree/main/MiSTercade%20V2)
+* Download a MiSTer.ini file (15 kHz or 31 kHz) from Github (https://github.com/misteraddons/mister_ini/tree/main/MiSTercade%20V2) and place it in the main folder of your MiSTer SD card.
-* Copy input mapping files to Micro SD card
-* Copy these files to your MiSTer's micro SD card, overwriting existing files
+* Modify or create the "downloader.ini" file on your MiSTer SD card, to include the mapping repository entry linked below.
+This will ensure the correct mappings for all arcade games are downloaded and updated automatically!
-* Toggle SW0 on DE10-nano (one of the 4 large switches near the GPIO header) towards the center of the board.
-SW1-3 should remain off (towards edge of board)
+* Toggle SW3 on DE10-nano (the switch nearest the HDMI port) towards the center of the board.
+SW0, SW1, and SW2 should remain off (towards edge of board).
 * Plug MiSTercade PCB into top of DE10-nano, mating all pin headers
 * Install USB bridge to both the DE10-nano and MiSTercade PCB
+* Install HDMI bridge to both the DE10-nano and MiSTercade PCB
 * Plug JAMMA Connector onto MiSTercade edge, ensuring correct orientation and pin alignment (ensure GND, and Voltage pins are correct)

 ## Controls